-How to ride the UK’s best bike parks for free - MBR
+How to ride the UK’s best bike parks for free this summer - MBR

 Each event will have limited spaces with registration operating on a first come, first served basis.

-Registration opens one month before each event, and will close when the rider limit is reached, so riders are encourage to sign up for their nearest event quickly; entries filled up within 48 hours of registration last year.
+Registration opens one month before each event, and will close when the rider limit is reached, so riders are encourage to sign up for their nearest event quickly; entries filled up within 48 hours of registration in previous years.

 As well as free access to the parks, free day pass to the uplift service, a Bell goody bag and the chance to win Bell helmets and prizes on the day, there will also be guest appearances by Bell athletes, giving attendees the chance to ride with the pro’s.